Unbabel/COMET/README.md

 Within COMET, there are several evaluation models available.
 You can refer to the [MODELS](MODELS.md) page for a comprehensive list of all available models.
 Here is a concise list of the main reference-based and reference-free models:

 - **Default Model:** [`Unbabel/wmt22-comet-da`](https://huggingface.co/Unbabel/wmt22-comet-da) - This model employs a reference-based regression approach and is built upon the XLM-R architecture.
 It has been trained on direct assessments from WMT17 to WMT20 and provides scores ranging from 0 to 1, where 1 signifies a perfect translation.
-- **Reference-free Model:** [`Unbabel/wmt23-cometkiwi-da-xl`](https://huggingface.co/Unbabel/wmt23-cometkiwi-da-xl) - This reference-free model adopts a regression approach and is built on top of the XLM-R XL architecture.
-It has undergone training on direct assessments from WMT17 to WMT20, as well as direct assessments from the WMT23 QE shared task.
-Similar to the default model, it also generates scores ranging from 0 to 1.
-This model has 3.5 billion parameters and requires a minimum of 15GB of GPU memory.
-For a more lightweight evaluation, please consult [`Unbabel/wmt22-cometkiwi-da`](https://huggingface.co/Unbabel/wmt22-cometkiwi-da), and if you seek the best overall performance consider [`Unbabel/wmt23-cometkiwi-da-xxl`](https://huggingface.co/Unbabel/wmt23-cometkiwi-da-xxl) which requires a minimum of 44GB GPU memory.
+- **Reference-free Model:** [`Unbabel/wmt22-cometkiwi-da`](https://huggingface.co/Unbabel/wmt23-cometkiwi-da) - This reference-free model employs a regression approach and is built on top of InfoXLM.
+It has been trained using direct assessments from WMT17 to WMT20, as well as direct assessments from the MLQE-PE corpus.
+Similar to other models, it generates scores ranging from 0 to 1.
+For those interested, we also offer larger versions of this model: [`Unbabel/wmt23-cometkiwi-da-xl`](https://huggingface.co/Unbabel/wmt23-cometkiwi-da-xl) with 3.5 billion parameters and [`Unbabel/wmt23-cometkiwi-da-xxl`](https://huggingface.co/Unbabel/wmt23-cometkiwi-da-xxl) with 10.7 billion parameters.

 If you intend to compare your results with papers published before 2022, it's likely that they used older evaluation models.
 In such cases, please refer to [`Unbabel/wmt20-comet-da`](https://huggingface.co/Unbabel/wmt20-comet-da) and [`Unbabel/wmt20-comet-qe-da`](https://huggingface.co/Unbabel/wmt20-comet-qe-da), which were the primary checkpoints used in previous versions (<2.0) of COMET.